 Giving your staff an employee discount is a great way to increase their happiness and loyalty.
 You can also improve this further by giving out monthly prizes for the hardest workers, or any exceptional service that was carried out.

 There have been a number of studies on the psychology of shopping and how store owners can tap into this to increase sales.
-And, according to Digital Agency Network, many big brands are already trying this.
+And, many big brands are already trying this.

 Have you heard of FOMO?
 It stands for ‘fear of missing out’ and, according to a study by Eventbrite, 7 out of 10 millennials say that they experience it.